Tricia Deed enjoys writing about dance. She has had years instructing belly dancing in cabaret, ethnic and folkloric styles.

-The dance movements are under control by the dancer and it is she who controls the isolated movements performing to selected rhythms.
+The dance movements are under the control of the dancer and it is she who controls the isolated movements performing to selected rhythms.
 She controls which body movements are to be included, the speed, length of movements, muscle intensity, traveling, and body positioning.

 During the length of the performance, exercise, or drill, the individual continues to breathe normally and therefore oxygen is constantly being supplied to every cell in her body.

-When exercising or dancing the individual may choose to stand erect, be on their knees, or lying on the floor.
+When exercising or dancing, the individual may choose to stand erect, be on their knees, or lie on the floor.
 Any number of movements can be done with these three body positions.

 There are no body limitations, age, or weight issues to keep anyone from participating in this dance.

 The classroom has mirrors.
-Some students may feel uncomfortable seeing their body continually reflected.
-However, as they focus on doing their movements and watching the feedback in the mirrors they are no longer concerned about their body appearance.
+Some students may feel uncomfortable seeing their bodies continually reflected.
+However, as they focus on doing their movements and watching the feedback in the mirrors, they are no longer concerned about their body appearance.

 Belly dancing with its low impact movements helps to relieve stress.
 As stress and tension leave mental and physical sections of the body relaxed, energy is exerted to conduct physical movements and mentally enable enjoyment.